quicwg/qlog/draft-marx-qlog-main-schema.md

 ### vantage_point {#vantage-point}
 Required: yes

 This field describes the vantage point from which the trace originates.
+Each trace can have only a single vantage_point and thus all events in a trace MUST BE from the perspective of this vantage_point.
+To include events from multiple vantage_points, implementers can include multiple traces, split by vantage_point, in a single qlog file.

 Its value is an object, with the following fields:

 * name: a user-chosen string (e.g., "NETWORK-1", "loadbalancer45",